ahnaf-zamil/zenora/README.md

 [MIT](https://choosealicense.com/licenses/mit/) License

-Copyright (c) 2020 K.M Ahnaf Zamil and Maksym Karunos
+Copyright (c) 2020 K.M Ahnaf Zamil

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal